 Failure analysis is a process by which a failed product is inspected to determine what caused it to fail.
-There are various methods that failure analysts use – for example Ishikawa “fishbone” diagrams, failure modes & effects analysis (FMEA), or fault-tree analysis (FTA).
-Methods vary in approach, but all seek to determine the root cause of failure by looking at the characteristics and clues left behind.
+There are various methods that failure analysts use – for example, Ishikawa “fishbone” diagrams, failure modes & effects analysis (FMEA), or fault-tree analysis (FTA).
+Methods vary in approach, but all seek to determine the root cause of the failure by looking at the characteristics and clues left behind.

 So suppose you have a product failure.
 Why go through all the trouble of performing a failure analysis?
 I’d like to suggest 3 benefits:

-1. Determine root cause of failure
+1. Determine the root cause of the failure

 It’s beneficial to understand why your product failed.
 Perhaps there was a design flaw that prevented it from performing its intended function.
 Perhaps it had a manufacturing or material defect.
 Perhaps the product was misused or abused.
 Or maybe it exceeded its useful life and wore out.

-By closely inspecting the product, its fracture surfaces, and its environment, an experienced failure analyst is able to collect the evidence and observations needed to make conclusions regarding root cause(s) of failure.
+By closely inspecting the product, its fracture surfaces, and its environment, an experienced failure analyst is able to collect the evidence and observations needed to make conclusions regarding the root cause(s) of failure.

 In the context of mechanical system failures, the failure analyst often uses visual inspection, microscopy, and various metallurgical tests (e.g. chemical analysis, hardness & tensile testing) to collect evidence.
-The analyst may even attempt to re-create the failure in a controlled environment.
+The analyst may even attempt to recreate the failure in a controlled environment.

 2. Prevent similar product failures in the future

-Once the root cause of the product’s failure has been determined, it is possible to develop a corrective action plan to prevent recurrence of the same failure mode.
+Once the root cause of the product’s failure has been determined, it is possible to develop a corrective action plan to prevent the recurrence of the same failure mode.
 Here are some common root causes, and their corresponding corrective actions: